 Recognition of prior learning (RPL): or advanced standing, is the acknowledgement by an education provider of formal and informal learning and work experience.
 An assessment is made by the education provider to determine the extent to which an individual’s previous learning and experience is equivalent to the required learning and competency outcomes specified in a particular qualification.

 Supervised practice: a period of practice under supervision.
 It is a formal process of professional support and learning which allows a nurse and/or midwife (supervisee) to develop knowledge and competence, assume responsibility for their own practice and enhance public protection and safety.
-Supervision may be direct or indirect according to the nature of context under which the practice is being supervised.
+Supervision may be direct, indirect or remote according to the nature of context under which the practice is being supervised.
 It is the responsibility of the nurse/midwife to arrange a placement that meets the requirements of the NMBA for re-entry to practice, including that: